Getting To Know You: Literary Character Analysis

 A character who has a one-note personality and is only known by perhaps a single trait or quality is called flat.

-In the original novel and film, the Wicked Witch of the West is fairly flat and static.
-However, with a fresh perspective and the right questions; the dynamism of such a character can really come to life in entirely new ways.
+The Wicked Witch of the West is flat and static in the original novel and film.
+However, with a fresh perspective and the right questions, such a character's dynamism can come to life in entirely new ways.

 When you're ready, click through to the Got It? section to examine example characters and traits to understand how they can contribute to a narrative.